Digital Accessibility

 Is digital accessibility legally required?

-Since June 2025 the European accessibility directive also applies to Dutch businesses.
-Previously only public and semi public organisations were obliged to make their websites accessible, now commercial companies must do so as well.
-Think of webshops, banks and travel agencies, essentially any service with a digital offering.
-You can find the list of online products that must comply with the law here.
+Since June 2025, the European Accessibility Act also applies to Dutch businesses.
+Where previously mainly (semi-)government organizations were required to make their websites accessible, this obligation now extends to commercial companies as well.
+Think of webshops, banks, and travel agencies; essentially any organization offering digital products or services.
+See the list of online products that must comply with the law.

 What is WCAG?